The Cromwell Las Vegas Hotel Review

 Amenities at the Cromwell Las Vegas

 You’d be hard-pressed to find a place where you’ll get personal treatment and luxury quite like The Cromwell Las Vegas outside of VIP zones.
-The grand lobby brings intimacy and coziness to check-in that’s instantly inviting.
+The grand lobby brings intimacy and coziness to check-in, that’s instantly inviting.
 Once you have arrived and booked your room, Ivy will help guide you through a variety of luxury amenities dotted throughout the property.

 Pools

-The Cromwell’s massive Drai Beach Club sits on the hotel’s rooftop but offers much more than nightlife.
+The Cromwell’s massive Drai Beach Club is on the hotel’s rooftop but offers much more than nightlife.
 It’s a beach club during the day and a nightclub when the sun goes down, ushering partygoers to its two main bars.
-In addition to that, hotel guests have access to both the beach club and the rooftop pool deck, not to mention they can rent cabanas with private bathrooms and enormous TVs.
-The pool deck boasts more than 40 daybeds by the poolside.
-Although the on-site rooftop pool is open from March through September, guests can take advantage of the pool complex of the affiliate and adjacent Caesars
+Hotel guests have access to both the beach club and the rooftop pool deck, and they can rent cabanas with private bathrooms and enormous TVs.

-Palace.Gym & Fitness Center
+Gym & Fitness Center

 The hotel has a small on-site fitness center equipped with standard strength-training equipment and cardio machines.